Autodesk-Forge/forge-tutorial-postman/ModelDerivative_06/instructions/task-4.md

    Note the use of the variable `metadata_guid_0` as a URI parameter.

 2. Click **Send**.
-If extracting properties takes time, you will see a screen like the following.
+If extracting properties takes time, you see a screen like the following.

    ![list objects success](../images/task4_get_properties_success_01.png "list objects success")